Legal

 6.2 We do not represent or warrant that (i) the Service is accurate, complete or reliable, or (ii) You will have an uninterrupted use of the Service, or (iii) the website or the Service is free of any error or viruses, or (iv) You will obtain a specific result from the Service.

 6.3 You may have access to links to other websites, portals, files or contents through the Service and the website.
-You acknowledge and accept that We do not verify these and We don’t have any control over them.
+You acknowledge and accept that We do not verify these links and We don’t have any control over them.
 You agree that We do not accept any liability regarding these websites, portals, files, contents, services or products that are reached through the links on the Service or the website.
 These links shall not be construed as an endorsement regarding the linked websites, their contents or owners.

-6.6 To the fullest extent permitted by law, our total liability for any claims brought by You in connection with the Service or otherwise under the tos, whether in contract, tort or otherwise, shall be limited to the amount corresponding to the subscription fee You have paid us for the last three (3) months prior to the event or circumstance giving rise to your claim.
+6.5 To the fullest extent permitted by law, our total liability to You r in contract, tort, misrepresentation, under statute or otherwise arising from or related to this ToS and the Service, shall be limited to the amount corresponding to the subscription fee You have paid us for the last three (3) months prior to the event or circumstance giving rise to your claim.The existence of more than one claim will not enlarge this limit.

 7. Intellectual property rights

-7.4 You agree and represent that all elements of text, images or other content that You provide to us related with or via the Service are either owned by You or You have legal and binding rights to use them and that their usage related with or via the Service will not infringe intellectual property rights of any third party.
+7.4 You agree and represent that all elements of text, images or other content that You provide to us related with or via the Service are either owned by You or You have legal rights to use them and that their usage related with or via the Service will not infringe intellectual property rights of any third party.
 Otherwise You accept to be responsible for any kind of claims made by such third parties to us regarding infringement of their intellectual property rights.

 8. Audit rights